-In 2011, Snapchat was launched, and since then, it has shown an incredibly rapid growth.
-At present, this social platform takes the online world by storm and plans to develop its own e-commerce platform.
+In 2011, Snapchat was launched, and since then, it has shown incredibly rapid growth.
+At present, this social platform takes the online world by storm and plans to develop its e-commerce platform.

-Every Snap can be shared, but rarely saved.
+Every Snap can be shared but rarely saved.
 They only last anytime between one to ten seconds.
 Once it gets viewed, the Snap will disappear forever.
-However, a Story, which is a collection of Snaps, can be re-watched within 24 hours after posted.
+However, a Story, a collection of Snaps, can be re-watched within 24 hours after being posted.

 The Snapchat app by the numbers

-According to Snapchat’s internal data, there are more than 60% of U.S. smartphone users aged 13 to 34 that are Snapchatters.
+According to Snapchat’s internal data, more than 60% of U.S. smartphone users aged 13 to 34 are Snapchatters.
 If reaching out to 13 to 34-year-olds is your goal, Snapchat is the best social platform to invest in.
 13 to 34-year-olds love Snapchat because of three factors:

-Although Snapchat’s majority of viewers come from the younger generation, there 12% of 35 to 54-year-olds and 2% of 55+-year-olds that are also Snapchatters.
-In fact, every single day, there is a total of more than 7 billion views on Snapchat.
+Although Snapchat’s majority of viewers come from the younger generation, 12% of 35 to 54-year-olds and 2% of 55+-year-olds are also Snapchatters.
+Every single day, there is a total of more than 7 billion views on Snapchat.
 And, there are nearly 100 million active Snapchatters that use the application every day.